lucbarn/snake-game/README.md

-# snake-game
+# Snake

-A web version of the game Snake, created using HTML5, CSS3 and JavaScript (ES6).
+A web version of the game Snake, created using HTML5, CSS3 and JavaScript.

 ## Usage
 Click on the start button and use the arrow keys to move the snake and eat the food blocks, avoiding collisions with the snake itself.
 The snake can move through the walls.

 ## Animation
-The animation of the snake is achieved through a mix of JavaScript and CSS.
+The animation of the snake is created with JavaScript and CSS.
 Two HTML divs serve as containers for the snake's tail and head that shrink and expand, respectively.
 The following sequence of steps is used to create the animation: